sitdownwithme/DAE-PROJECTS/docs/_pages/projects.md

     <div style="flex: 1; min-width: 300px;">
       <h3>Overview</h3>
       <p>
-        The Incident Response Playbook is a comprehensive security solution designed to simulate and respond to ransomware attacks targeting high-value data.
-This project involved creating a fully isolated network environment to model a professional football team's infrastructure and developing detailed response procedures to protect confidential play data valued at $100M.
+        The Incident Response Playbook is a cybersecurity project designed to simulate ransomware attacks and practice full-cycle response.
+Built in an isolated lab with <strong>pfSense, ELK Stack, Wazuh, Sysmon, and Metasploit</strong>, the project applied the <strong>NIST 800-61 framework</strong> for detection, containment, eradication, and recovery.
+It included forensic evidence collection and detailed documentation to strengthen both attacker and defender perspectives.
       </p>

       <h3>Technologies Used</h3>